Social Security Benefit Calculator

 This spreadsheet allows you to calculate your future Social Security benefit at any retirement age for any set of earnings (real or assumed, past or future).

-Additional details are listed after the spreadsheet.
+Additional information/instruction can be found after the spreadsheet.

 Boxes shaded in Peach can be edited.